privateprep/coding-space-website/src/pages/programs/fall.md

       **Explore the Unknown, Even From Home**

-      I﻿n our weekly online group classes, students learn to code while receiving personalized attention when they need it.
+      I﻿n our weekly online group classes, students learn to code while making friends near and far.
+These live classes are taught over Zoom in a 4:1 student-to-teacher ratio ensuring students receive personalized attention when they need it.

       **T﻿ech requirements:** A MacOS or Windows computer is strongly preferred for online classes.
 Tablets, smartphones and iPads will not work for class.
 Mac and Windows users must install the latest version of Zoom (version 5.11 or above).